Developer(s) – Kaos Studios & nFusion Interactive

-Frontlines: Fuel of war is a first-person shooter, which plays out very much in the same vein as Battlefield, Medal of Honour etc; only with this title, the most interesting thing to talk about is it’s development history.
-The game was originally planned to be released for both the Xbox 360 and Playstation’s, but the PS3 version was cancelled due to problems the developers were having with the console’s hardware.
-In my opinion, its no big loss.
+Frontlines: Fuel of war is a first-person shooter, which plays out very much in the same vein as Battlefield, Medal of Honour, etc; only with this title, the most interesting thing to talk about is its development history.
+The game was originally planned to be released for both the Xbox 360 and Playstation 3, but the PS3 version was canceled due to problems the developers were having with the console’s hardware.
+In my opinion, it’s no big loss.

 Graphics – 2/10

 Aside from having about as interesting a conceptual design as a breadstick, it’s particularly hard for me to imagine why the developers would have had trouble porting it to the PlayStation 3 since it looks primitive in comparison with many other games released for either system at that time.
 It was made to look especially bad after Fallout 3 was released 8 months after, and despite issues, was released by Bethesda on PlayStation 3.

 As a standard and non-standout FPS, the game incorporates about the same things as any other game of it’s kind, but to an even worse level of quality.
 All it involves is what I alluded to earlier; Kill, capture a position, pines, and repeat.
 There are no side quests, no legitimate incentives, and no replay value at all, adding to the collection of my least favorite video games of the seventh generation.

 Controls – 7/10

 Even compared with other first-person shooters, the controls are fractionally harder to get to grips with, since the buttons are mapped out differently, and there is no proper way of precisions aiming outside zooming in, unlike almost every single entry in the Call of Duty series.
 Otherwise, however, there aren’t any other major issues to concern, and to me, that’s about the only positive I can deduce from this title.

 Lifespan – 5/10